escapin/ElectionManager/README.md

-Besides using the web interface, it is possible to create fully customized election by providing a properly configured election manifest and, optionally, a file containing a list of confidential voters which only the collection server has access to.
-In the election manifest provided the URI and the public/private keys of the servers may not be
+Besides using the web interface, it is possible to create fully customized election by providing a properly configured election manifest and, optionally, a file containing a list of confidential voters which only the Collecting Server has access to.
+In the Election Manifest provided, the URI and the public/private keys of the servers may not be
 specified: these fields will anyway be overwritten with the proper servers URI/cryptographic keys by the scripts creating the election.